brandoncryu/ames_ml_project/readme.md

 The dataset used in this project is from https://www.kaggle.com/prevek18/ames-housing-dataset?rvi=1.

 ## Content:
-* "data" folder contains datasets used for this project.
+* data folder contains datasets used for this project.

 * Stephen_model.ipynb is a jupyter notebook for linear models